ksereda/Spring_Cloud_Netflix_Microservices/zuul_gateway/README.md

               path: / **
               url: https://legacy.example.com

-If you use the `@ EnableZuulProxy` annotation, you can use proxy paths to download files.
+If you use the `@EnableZuulProxy` annotation, you can use proxy paths to download files.
 While the files are small, it will work without problems.

 If the proxy route goes through `Ribbon`, then very large files require increased timeout parameters: